 At the park’s northern tip in the Bedford Reservation area is a lovely picnic area at Viaduct Park near Tinkers Creek.
 This picnic area also has a small baseball field and a playground.
 Openings have been added to the playground to create more wheelchair access.
 Other scenic picnic areas are in the Brecksville Reservation.

-One other picnic area that is particularly nice and accessible is at the Ledges Shelter.
+One other picnic area that is particularly nice and accessible is the Ledges Shelter.
 What makes this picnic area special are the two stone fireplaces under the shelter.
 A large grill is outside.
-All together there is about 15 picnic tables inside and outside of the shelter.
+Altogether there are about 15 picnic tables inside and outside of the shelter.
 Accessible parking and bathrooms are available for visitors.